-- Share the circuit theory, construction, calibration, and data analysis experiences of including challenges. tips and resources-of the 2019 Advanced Hydrology (GEOG 427) class in the Department of Geography and Planning at the University of Saskatchewan.
-GEOG 427 is a final year (4th year) undergraduate class that is taken by Environmental Science major, Physical Geography major and Hydrology minor students.
-Some graduate students will also audit the class as a refresher course on hydrological processes.
-(USask).
-The goal of the class is to introduce students to instrumentation, mathematical models, and hydrological processes.
-A secondary goal as discussed in this paper is to introduce, along with concepts of systems theory and critical thinking skills. - To assess and highlight the benefits of integrating hands-on exercises utilizing simple technology into the hydrology post-secondary teaching curriculum to enhance learning using electronic circuits that allow students to experiment with instrumentation used for environmental data collection.
+- Share the circuit construction, calibration, and data analysis experiences-including challenges, tips and resources-of the 2019 Advanced Hydrology (GEOG 427) class in the Department of Geography and Planning at the University of Saskatchewan (USask).
+The goal of the class is to introduce students to instrumentation, mathematical models, and hydrological processes, along with concepts of systems theory and critical thinking skills. - To assessAssess and highlight the benefits of integrating hands-on exercises utilizing simple technology into the hydrology post-secondary teaching curriculum to enhance learning using electronic circuits that allow students to experiment with instrumentation used for environmental data collection.